dchalhub/Zotero-AutoRefresh-Addon/README.md

 ## Usage

 The AutoRefresher addon for Zotero offers a user-friendly and intuitive experience.
 All the necessary functionalities can be accessed conveniently through the context menu, which is available by simply right-clicking anywhere within the Zotero window.

+The 'Archive' field plays a temporary role in the AutoRefresher addon, serving to indicate the refresh status of items.
+It utilizes symbols such as [🔄] for refreshing, [✔️] for refreshed, and [❌] for items that could not be refreshed.
+To conveniently monitor the status of items, it is recommended to enable the 'Archive' field on the list interface.
+This will provide a clear and accessible view of the item's refresh status.

 There are basically 3 AutoRefresher context-menu options:

 ### 1. Update Information Using Identifier (DOI/ISBN)